privacybydesign/pbdf-website/pages/en/irma-explanation.md

 session, see [above](#architecture).
 For IRMA users this may actually be an advantage.

-However, the IRMA ecosystem is economically viable.
+However, the identity platform IRMA is economically viable.
 Issuance and verification of attributes may form a commercial service, which can be performed by third parties.
 Also, the Privacy by Design foundation may issue certain specialised credentials for a fee.
 Possibly, in order to maintain its activities in the long-term future, the foundation may start charging IRMA users, for instance a couple of Euros per year, for a basic set of attributes.

 [To the top](#top)

 ### <a name="contribute"></a>10.
 How can I participate or contribute?

-IRMA is an ecosystem that is being built up from below, and is not imposed from above.
+IRMA is an identity platform that is being built up from below, and is not imposed from above.
 IRMA will have to prove itself, via convincing applications.
 Several parties are currently working on this.

 Do you value careful, privacy-friendly interaction with your